goplus/gop/testdata/mixgo/README.md

 You can see that Go calls a Go+ function named `sayMix`, and Go+ calls a Go function named `p`.
 As you are used to in Go programming, this kind of circular reference is allowed.

-The output of this example is as follows:
+Run `gop run .` to see the output of this example:

 ```
 Mix Go and Go+